integrandio/integrand/README.md

 - Easy to operate as Integrand is self contained.
 Don't worry about viewing deployment instructions and having to install multiple databases just to get it running.

 ## ⚡️ Quick start

+The quickest was to get started is to pull down the docker image and get it running on your host.
+Integrand handles persisting data, so make sure that you have your volumes set up.

 ### 🐳 Docker
 ```bash